deanblackborough/MathsQuiz/README.md

 # MathsQuizz

-Small Maths quizz app to generate questions for my 8 and 2 year old
+Small Maths quizz app to generate questions for my 8 and 2 year old.

+Very much a work in progress as I start playing around with C++.